MHe999/SOP-Robot/docs/BRINGUP.md

 ## Sending action goals manually

-If you want to send action goals to head you need to start the `head_controller` Then following actions and topics should be available:
+If you want to send action goals to head you need to load and activate the `head_controller` Then following actions and topics should be available:

 ```console
 vagrant@vagrant-ros:/workspace$ ros2 action list